ZyMa-1/Conways_game_of_life_widget/info/About.md

 There is much dynamic and flexible design was done to this point, so the main widget can relax and just take it easy.
-Use available methods and classes to easily connect one object to another in the desired way, essentially act like a controller between objects connecting them to each other using some mediate method or function.
+Use available methods and classes to easily connect one object to another in the desired way, to essentially act like a controller between objects connecting them to each other using some mediate method or function.

 ## Outro

-Project seems to be almost logically complete, so would work on it some more and maybe try to get some feedback, but afraid to do so, I am probably wasted.
+Project seems to be almost logically complete, so would work on it some more and maybe try to get some feedback, but afraid to do so, I am probably wasted..